samanbatool08/amazon-2.0/README.md

 ###### Full homepage and shopping cart Amazon application using React Context API for prop delivery and Firebase for User Authentication and hosting/deployment.

-###### You can find the Rails API backend for this app here: https://github.com/samanbatool08/weather-ishouldgo-backend

 ###### Live hosted website: https://clone-1cbc8.web.app/